Kurt-Kolbye/TodoWebsite/README.md

 ## Experience Gained
 The project gave me experience and insights into:

-* accessing an API from a website decoupled from the API,
+* accessing an API from a website decoupled from the actual API project,
 * how CORS policies work,
 * and using [Knockout](https://knockoutjs.com/) to organize operations and display data.